2023 Best Value Journalism Bachelor's Degree Schools in the Great Lakes Region

 Request Information

-Youngstown State University came in at #9 in this year’s edition of the Best Value Journalism Bachelor’s Degree Schools in the Great Lakes Region ranking.
+With a ranking of #9, Youngstown State University did quite well on this year’s best value schools for journalism students working on their bachelor’s degree.
 Located in the city of Youngstown, Youngstown State University is a public school with a fairly large student population.

 Youngstown State University undergraduate students pay an average of $9,732 in tuition and fees each year.
 While working on their Bachelor's Degree, journalism majors at Youngstown State University accumulate an average of around $25,164 in student debt.